OpenZeppelin/soroban-helpers/README.md

 }
 ```

-### soroban-test-helpers-usage
+### Example

-An example crate demonstrating how to use the `soroban-test-helpers` library for testing Soroban contracts.
-This serves as a reference implementation to show how to write tests using both traditional methods and the simplified `soroban-test-helpers` approach
+An example crate demonstrating how to use the `soroban-test-helpers` and `soroban-rs` libraries for testing Soroban contracts.
+This serves as a reference implementation to show how to:

+- Write testsusing both traditional methods and the simplified `soroban-test-helpers` approach.
+- Add scripts to your soroban project for deploying and invoking contracts.

 ## Contributing